ashish-bhandari1/FinalYearProject/README.md

 # FinalYearProject
 The purpose of this Online Movie Ticket Booking and Rating System is to automate the existing manual system by the help of computerized equipment and full-fledged computer software, fulfilling their requirements, so that their valuable data/information can be stored for a longer period with easily available and easy to work with.

+Online movie Ticket Booking system, as described above, can lead to error free, secure, reliable and faster management system.
+It can assist the user to concentrate on their other activities rather to concentrate on the records keeping.
+This it will help organization in better utilization of resources.
+The organization can maintain computerized records without redundant entries.
+That means one need not be distracted by information that is not relevant, while being able to reach the information.
+The aim is to automate it’s existing manual system by the help of computerized equipment and full-fledged computer software, fulfilling their requirements.
+Basically, the project describes how to manage for good performance and better services for the clients.